XDZhelheim/CS205_C_CPP_Lab/project4/README.md

 In addition, I learned how to use `doxygen` to generate docs for C++ source codes.

-And I compared the performance of x86 and ARM ISA.
+And I compared the performance of x86 and Arm ISA.
 Thus, I had a better understanding on different architectures.